CIEMAT-Neutrino/SCINT/docs/index.rst

 This folder is prepared **NOT** to be synchronized with the repository so you can make your own analysis without affecting the rest of the team.
 If you think your analysis can be useful for the rest of the team contact the authors to add it to the repository.

-If you want to have a personal folder to store your test files locally you can create an ``scratch`` folder (it wont be synchronized with the repository).
+If you want to have a personal folder to store your test files locally you can create an ``scratch`` folder (it won't be synchronized with the repository).
 Otherwise you can create a folder for your custom scripts and add them to the ``.gitignore`` file:

 .. code-block:: bash